 of the rights of deported Ukrainian children to preserve their identity,

-defined by the Convention on the Rights of the Child (Article 8)
+defined by the United Nations Convention on the Rights of the Child

-of the United Nations, with the practice of forced acceptance of
+(Article 8), by the practice of forced acceptance of Russian citizenship

 7. Despite the difficulties in establishing definitive data on